Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DonkeyRepublic_extra.md

 Parked since: 10/30/2020, 9:31:35 AM
 ```

+## Request @DonkeyRepublic

-@DonkeyRepublic Please make sure that bikes that are not in public space, are not offered in the data feed.
+Please make sure that bikes that are not in public space, are not offered in the data feed.

 NOTE: Bikes that are disabled and _exist_ in public space, can still be offered with the correct GPS location and `is_disabled=1`.